sheroy/run_analysis/README.md

 * Generates a tidy data set with the aggregated data.
 * Writes the tidy data set as a text file on the file system.

+###Execution instructions:
+From command line:
+* Ensure the Samsung data is in the working directory.
+* Rscript run_analysis.R

+From RStudio:
+* Open the run_analysis.R file in RStudio.
+* Set the working directory to the folder containing run_analysis.R
+* Ensure the Samsung data is in the working directory.
+* Use the RStudio "Run All" command to execute the file.

 ##CodeBook.md
 This file describes the variables in the output data set.